DHaylock/ofxDxfExport/README.md

 ofxDxfExport is an addon for openFrameworks (v0.8.0+) that allows users to export .dxf files inside their openFrameworks application.
 Provide a filename and a list of ofVec3f points to the ofxDxfExport object, the addon then pushes the data into the specified file.

+If you would like to contribute or redo the whole addon feel free to hack and mod the code as much as you want.
+Also drop me a line and Let me know how you end up using the addon.

+@david_haylock

 ## Requirements
 - openFrameworks v0.8.0+